intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/templates/iasmvc/README.md

 ### Client Secrets

-If you generated a secret key for your app, use the [ASP.NET Core Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) to save the secret using the following command:
+If you generated a secret key for your app, use the [ASP.NET Core Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) to save the secret by running the following command from the project folder:

     dotnet user-secrets set "IAS:ClientSecret" "<YOUR CLIENT SECRET>"